Serbian students rally over anti-govt protest detentions

-BELGRADE, Serbia (AP) — Dozens of Serbian high school students have staged a sit-down protest demanding that authorities release a fellow student who was jailed during weekend anti-government protests in Serbia.
+BELGRADE, Serbia (AP) — Dozens of Serbian high school students on Monday staged a sit-down protest demanding the release from detention of a fellow student jailed during weekend anti-government protests in the Balkan country.

-The students marched Monday from their school in downtown Belgrade toward the main police station in the Serbian capital, where they sat on the ground.
+The protest came as President Aleksandar Vucic reportedly called for the release of those people who were detained on misdemeanor charges, but not those charged with more serious offenses.

-Authorities say they detained 18 people following incidents during demonstrations Saturday and Sunday against Serbia’s populist President Aleksandar Vucic.
+The students marched Monday from their school in downtown Belgrade toward the main police station in the Serbian capital, where they sat on the ground, blowing whistles and booing.

+Authorities said Monday they detained 18 people following incidents during demonstrations against Vucic on Saturday and Sunday.
 Protesters on Saturday burst into the state-TV building in Belgrade.
-More skirmishes with police took place Sunday when protesters surrounded the Serbian presidency during Vucic’s press conference.
+More skirmishes with police took place Sunday when protesters surrounded the Serbian presidency during Vucic’s news conference.

 Most Read Nation & World Stories